How Were the FDA’s Rules and Regulations Determined?

 Under the rules of the FD&C Act, foods are treated separately from drugs.
 Drugs, which are defined as products used for medical purposes, come under stricter regulation.
 Foods, defined as products used for nutritional purposes, follow other regulations.
 This line in the sand—medical (drug) vs. nutritional (food)—is important because under the FD&C Act, vitamins and other supplements are treated as a subset of food products rather than drug products.

-What’s the difference between a drug and a supplement?
+What’s the Difference Between a Drug and a Dietary Supplement?

 According to the FDA, drugs are for treating, preventing, mitigating, diagnosing or curing diseases.
 Drugs are heavily regulated.
 Clinical trials on human subjects must show that a pharmaceutical drug is safe and effective for its intended use.
 Then, the drug must be manufactured under controlled conditions and packaged to meet strict labeling standards before it’s pre-approved by the FDA for consumer use.

 Unlike drugs, the FDA says that supplements are for nutritional purposes only.
 Because supplements are not considered drugs, they are not monitored in the same way.
-While the FDA has regulations for manufacturing and labeling, dietary supplements have different guidelines for testing, safety, and efficacy than pharmaceutical drugs.
+While the FDA has regulations for manufacturing and labeling, dietary supplements have different guidelines for testing and safety than pharmaceutical drugs.
 Unlike drugs, supplements do not require pre-approval by the FDA before they are released for sale to the consumer.

 The Dietary Supplement Health and Education Act of 1994 (DSHEA) defined the role of supplements and outlined what dietary supplement companies can legally say about their products.
 The act dictates that because supplements are not drugs, supplement companies cannot imply, insinuate or state that their product diagnoses, treats, cures, or prevents disease of any kind.